The Spin Stops Here!

 The objective of this page is to explain what makes Info-Gap economics a voodoo economic theory par excellence.

-The first thing you need to do to unveil the truth about this theory is to peel away the thick layers of fog, spin and empty rhetoric that are the mainstay of Info-Gap publications.
-Once the hollow verbiage about uncertainty, the place of human judgment in decision-making etc. is cleared away, one discovers that Info-Gap's prescription for the modeling, treatment and management of severe uncertainty in effect boils down to this: ignore the severity of the uncertainty!
+The first thing you need to do to uncover the facts about this theory is to peel away the thick layers of fog, spin and empty rhetoric that are the mainstay in Info-Gap publications.
+Once the hollow verbiage about uncertainty, the place of human judgment in decision-making, etc. is cleared away, one discovers that Info-Gap's prescription for the modeling, treatment, and management of severe uncertainty in effect boils down to this: ignore the severity of the uncertainty!

-And what is more, one discovers that the purportedly new weapon that this theory offers to tackle severe uncertainty, namely Info-Gap's robustness model, is in fact not new.
-Indeed, this model is a simple instance of Wald's famous Maximin model (1939).
+And what is more, one discovers that the purportedly new method that this theory offers to tackle severe uncertainty, namely Info-Gap's robustness model, is in fact not new.
+Indeed, this model is a simple instance of Wald's famous Maximin model (circa 1940).
+This simple instance is known universally as Radius of Stability (circa 1960).

-So, the only idea that is truly "new" in Info-Gap Economics is the preposterous proposition that a local robustness analysis (which is in fact, a maximin analysis) that is confined entirely to the immediate neighborhood of a wild guess is the proper way to evaluate the robustness of decisions against severe uncertainty.
-In other words, Info-Gap Economics’ thesis is that a robustness analysis that is confined to the neighborhood of a wild guess provides decision makers a sound basis for economic, monetary, environmental etc. policy making under conditions of severe uncertainty.
+So, the only idea that is truly "new" in Info-Gap Economics is the preposterous proposition that a local robustness analysis (which is in fact, a maximin analysis, in other words a worst-case analysis) that is confined entirely to the immediate neighborhood of a wild guess, is the proper way to evaluate the robustness of decisions against severe uncertainty.
+That is, Info-Gap Economics’ thesis is that a robustness analysis that is confined to the neighborhood of a wild guess provides decision makers a sound basis for economic, monetary, environmental, etc. policy making under conditions of severe uncertainty.

 If this is not a voodoo decision theory and Voodoo Economics par excellence, what is?!